 Kramer was elected to the first Louisville/Jefferson County Metro Council in November 2002.

 Kramer served a decade in leadership roles within the National League of Cities and currently serves on the NLC Advisory Board.
 He also served on the Board of Directors of the Family Scholar House from 2014 to 2017.
+Kramer is a graduate from the 2019 Bingham Fellows Class hosted by Leadership Louisville Center.

 A graduate of St. Xavier High school, Councilman Kramer holds a Bachelor of Arts degree in history from Bellarmine University and a Master’s in Education degree from the University of Louisville.